 If every man is an island, maybe solidarity is like the sea, or an archipelago, stringing our stories of suffering together, turning them into a strategy for collective transformation, a clamoring chorus of freedom that humanity can no longer ignore.
 The world is burning, the gyre is turning, and we have a chance to choose better, together.

 Can this hurt and broken world birth yet again a new beginning?
 If you yearn for transformation, let our Indigenous Peoples lead the way.
 We hope some of these stories connect you to that planetary whole that we call Earth but know as Home.
 To the people who hold the line for you in the still-wild, as-yet-abundant places in these islands.
 To the songs sung by the land, and remembered by Indigenous ways of being and knowing; songs we can still learn to remember, ourselves, if we stop to listen, once more.

-This excerpt is part of Homelands, a photography book that unfolds Jacob Maentz’s close and continuing collaboration with various Indigenous and national minority communities in the Philippines.
-The book’s 218 images are supported by 18 essays as writer Nicola Sebastian et al. reflect on indigeneity and the diverse concerns of Indigenous communities: the importance of solidarity in the clash between self-interest and shared interests; the submerged history of political resistance; alternative education and traditional knowledge systems; food sovereignty; the idea of Indigenous peoples as environmental frontliners leading the race against irreversible ecological devastation; and the successes and challenges of reclaiming land recognition after centuries of colonization and modern development aggression.
+This excerpt is part of Homelands, a photography book that unfolds Jacob Maentz’s close and continuing collaboration with various Indigenous and historically marginalized communities in the Philippines.
+The book’s 218 images are supported by 18 essays as writer Nicola Sebastian reflects on indigeneity and the diverse concerns of Indigenous communities: the importance of solidarity in the clash between self-interest and shared interests; the submerged history of political resistance; alternative education and traditional knowledge systems; food sovereignty; the idea of Indigenous peoples as environmental frontliners leading the race against irreversible ecological devastation; and the successes and challenges of reclaiming land recognition after centuries of colonization and modern development aggression.